 First of all, you need to write the affiliates’ terms and conditions.
 This will tell potential affiliates which products they can promote, what counts as a sale, how much they’ll make in commissions per sale, and how you handle payouts.

-Here’s an example of an affiliate agreement that offers affiliates a 20% commission when a customer makes a purchase using their referral link.
+Here’s a template of an affiliate agreement that you can use that offers affiliates a 20% commission when a customer makes a purchase using their referral link.
 It also mentions that a cookie is placed on the customer’s browser for 30 days.
 So, if the customer makes a purchase in 30 days, the affiliate qualifies for commission.
 You can use other templates to generate your own affiliate agreement by googling “sample website affiliate agreement” or something like that.
 Do not overcomplicate things when creating your affiliate agreement, especially if you have never created an affiliate program before.

 Once that’s done, you will need to identify where and how you’ll find affiliates for the program.
 Some WooCommerce business owners advertise their affiliate program (for example by notifying their email list) while others simply create a page with details about the affiliate program on their WordPress site.
-If this is your first time creating an affiliate program, I also recommend creating a shortlist of 3 to 5 people to reach out to via email or phone.
-Let them know that you are starting an affiliate program, tell them what’s in it for them, how it works, etc. Getting the first few people set up and registered can help make your program a success!
+If this is your first time creating an affiliate program, I recommend creating a shortlist of 1 to 5 people to reach out to via email or phone.
+Let them know that you are starting an affiliate program, tell them what’s in it for them (make money), how it works, etc. Getting that first person set up and registered can help make your program a success!
+This could even be a friend or family member that has a blog or email newsletter.
+All they have to do is add their affiliate link and they make money!

 Finally, you’ll need to implement a system for managing and issuing affiliate payments.
 You can set this up to pay your affiliates automatically.
 If you use the Affiliate for WooCommerce plugin you can easily pay your affiliates with their PayPal integration.
 You could also pay your affiliates offline to start if that’s something you want to do.